 Yep, they are important, but it’s worth remembering that video quality, image quality, affordability, the speed of the camera, focus specs and handling should not be ignored too.

-You can read more in our comprehensive DSLR buyer’s guide, which you can read here.
+You can read more in our comprehensive DSLR buyer’s guide, where you can price out what you think will be the best DSLR for your filmmaking.

 We hope you enjoyed this article on The best DSLR camera for beginners.
-If you liked this article why not check out some of our favourite articles right below:
+If you liked this article why not check out some of our favourite articles on DSLR Cameras.